-In October 2020, the Company's Maltese registered overseas third country branch was granted a licence by the Malta Financial Services Authority to act as an insurance undertaking.
-This allows the Company to continue its insurance underwriting operations in Malta after the EU financial services passporting regime was no longer accessible to the Company following the end of the post-Brexit transition period on 31 December 2020.
+Effective 1 January 2021, the Malta Branch has operated as an insurance undertaking under the supervision of the Malta Financial Services Authority.
+This allowed the Company to continue its insurance underwriting operations in Malta after the EU financial services passporting regime was no longer accessible to the Company following the end of the post-Brexit transition period on 31 December 2020.